aristanetworks/avd/ansible_collections/arista/avd/examples/dual-dc-l3ls/README.md

 !!! note
     The two servers on DC1 (`dc1-leaf1-server1` and `dc1-leaf2-server1`) and the two servers on DC2 (`dc2-leaf1-server1` and `dc2-leaf2-server1`) at the bottom are **not** configured by AVD, but the switch ports used to connect to the servers are.

+The same pattern used in the single DC example is followed, where

-Group names use uppercase and underscore syntax:
+- Group names use uppercase and underscore

-- FABRIC
-- DC1
-- DC1_SPINES
-- DC1_L3_LEAVES
-- DC1_L2_LEAVES
-- DC2
-- DC2_SPINES
-- DC2_L3_LEAVES
-- DC2_L2_LEAVES

-All hostnames use lowercase and dashes, for example:
+- All hostnames use lowercase and dashes

-- dc1-spine1
-- dc1-leaf1a
-- dc1-leaf2c

-The drawing also shows the relationships between groups and their children:
+The drawing also shows the relationships between groups and their children.
+Be aware that all declarations on a higher level are inheritet to chidren automatically.

-- For example, `dc1-spine1` and `dc1-spine2` are both children of the group called `DC1_SPINES`.

-Additionally, groups themselves can be children of another group, for example:

-- `DC1_L3_LEAVES` is a group consisting of the groups `DC1_LEAF1` and `DC1_LEAF2`
-- `DC1_L3_LEAVES` is also a child of the group `DC1`.

-This naming convention makes it possible to extend anything easily, but as always, this can be changed based on your preferences.
-Just ensure that the names of all groups and hosts are unique.

 ### Content of the inventory.yml file

 This section describes the entire `ansible-avd-examples/dual-dc-l3ls/inventory.yml` file used to represent the above topology.

-It is important that the hostnames specified in the inventory exist either in DNS or in the hosts file on your Ansible host to allow successful name lookup and be able to reach the switches directly.
-A successful ping from the Ansible host to each inventory host verifies name resolution(e.g., `ping dc1-spine1`).

-Alternatively, if there is no DNS available, or if devices need to be reached using a fully qualified domain name (FQDN), define `ansible_host` to be an IP address or FQDN for each device - see below for an example:
+In this example we will consider that no DNS is avaliable and will define the IPs that the Ansible host hast to reach per device.

 ```yaml title="inventory.yml"
 ---